omerfshan/e-commerce-Web-Aplication/README.md

 # Django E-commerce Site

 ## Overview
 This project is a fully functional e-commerce website built using the Django framework.
-It includes essential features such as product browsing, user authentication, shopping cart management, order processing
+It includes essential features such as product browsing, user authentication,product CRUD
 ---

 ## Features